Tools

 7-Zip

 7-Zip is an open-source compression tool that allows you to encrypt files during compression.
 It uses the AES-256 encryption algorithm, which is considered highly secure; meaning that it is also important to choose a strong password.
-7-Zip is best suited for backing up files, storing raw data, or protecting files at rest, as the process of decrypting, extracting, and then re-encrypting and compressing files can be cumbersome.
+7-Zip is best suited for backing up files, storing raw data, or protecting files at rest, as the process of decrypting, extracting, and then re-encrypting and compressing files can be time-consuming.

 A limitation of 7-Zip is that it is only available for Windows and Linux.
-Mac users can extract and decrypt 7-Zip archives using The Unarchiver
+Mac users can extract and decrypt 7-Zip archives using The Unarchiver.

 Download 7-Zip